NickDarling/Defend-UVic/README.md

 ####About

-Bunnies have taken over UVic once again and they're coming back more hipster than ever before!
+Bunnies have taken over UVic once again and we need your help!

 ####Controls